Internals

 end

-A call function is constructed that creates the previously defined composite type.
-This function satisfy the calling convention of the original function definition and is returned from the macro:
+A caller function is constructed that creates the previously defined composite type.
+This function satisfies the calling convention of the original function definition and is returned from the macro:

 function fibonacci(n::Int)